jzombie/pipper/README.md

 - Freeze installed packages to update the `requirements.txt` file.
 - Uninstall packages listed in the `requirements.txt` file.
 - Run a Python script within the virtual environment using `pipper run`.
+- Run unit tests within the virtual environment using `pipper test`.

 ## Usage